Keith Kellogg: Second Trump administration

 On April 13, 2025, Russia launched a ballistic missile strike in Sumy, Ukraine, on the fourth Palm Sunday since the start of their invasion of Ukraine.
 In response, Kellogg said the Sumy attack crossed "any line of decency" and that the White House remained committed to ending the conflict.
 "There are scores of civilian dead and wounded.
 As a former military leader, I understand targeting, and this is wrong," he said.

 On June 21, 2025, Kellogg met with Belarusian President Alexander Lukashenko in Minsk, Belarus.
 Following Kellogg's visit to Belarus, Belarusian opposition leader Sergei Tikhanovsky was released from prison, along with 13 other political prisoners.

 On August 24, 2025, during the Independence Day of Ukraine celebrations, President of Ukraine Volodymyr Zelensky awarded Kellogg the Order of Merit, 1st Class.

 In November 2025, it was reported that Kellogg would leave his position in January 2026.
+Reuters reported that Kellogg was viewed as sympathetic to the Ukrainian and European positions on the war, and had at times clashed with Trump's Special Envoy for Peace Missions Steve Witkoff whose proposed 28-point U.S. peace plan had recently been reported.
+Kellogg left the administration on December 31, 2025.

+Post-Trump administrations

+In 2026, Kellogg joined the BGR Group's advisory board.
+He also rejoined the America First Policy Institute.

 Personal life

 Kellogg married his wife, Paige, in 1980.
 She is a former U.S. Army officer and paratrooper who served during the 1983 U.S. invasion of Grenada.
 Together, they have three children.

 Kellogg is the second-oldest of four children.
 His older brother, Mike Kellogg, is a former professional American football player and Los Angeles County Superior Court Judge.
 His sister, Kathy, is a former actress who is now a clinical psychologist.
 His younger brother, Jeff, is a former city councilman of Long Beach, California, served as president of the Long Beach Community College District Board of Trustees, and now works for the California Community Colleges system.